Deep learning to achieve clinically applicable segmentation of head and neck anatomy for radiotherapy: Introduction

-Here we address these challenges with a deep learning approach that performs at a standard similar to human experts in delineating a wide range of important OARs from radiotherapy scans for head and neck cancer.
-We achieve this by using a study design that includes (i) the introduction of a clinically-meaningful performance metric for segmentation in radiotherapy planning; (ii) a representative set of images and an independent test set from a site previously unseen to the model; (iii) an unambiguous segmentation protocol for all organs; and (iv) a segmentation of each test set image according to these protocols by two independent experts.
-By achieving performance similar to experts on a new and previously unseen group of patients we demonstrate the generalisability, and thus clinical applicability, of our approach.
+Here we address these challenges, and report a deep learning approach that delineates a wide range of important OARs in head and neck cancer radiotherapy scans, to human expert standard.
+We achieve this using a study design that includes (i) the introduction of a clinically meaningful performance metric for segmentation in radiotherapy planning; (ii) a representative set of images acquired during routine clinical practice; (iii) an unambiguous segmentation protocol for all organs; and (iv) a segmentation of each test set image according to these protocols by two independent experts.
+In addition to the model's generalisability, as demonstrated on two distinct open source datasets, by achieving performance equal to human experts on previously unseen patients from the same hospital site used for training we demonstrate the clinical applicability of our approach.